- 3D Blu-ray playback

 every display consists of pixels – tiny, densely packed “bulps”.
 If their density is not big enough, the display produces blurry visuals.
 In the worst case you can see every pixel individually.

-a technique giving the ability to see images in 3D.
-The principles of that are described here.
+a technique thanks to which it is possible to see images in 3D.
+Its principles are described here.

 The image you see on the display of a VR headset is sharp only within a sweet spot area around the center – that is, when you look straight ahead.